 As a Southerner, I’m no stranger to BBQ.
 Restaurants announcing “the best BBQ” are a dime a dozen up and down the roads of the south.
 BBQ is so good, I’m skeptical to even try it in other parts of the country.

-But when I visited St Louis and saw all the billboards for St Louis BBQ, I knew I had to try some while I was there and see how it stacked up against southern BBQ.
-Turns out…pretty good.
+But when I visited St Louis and saw all the billboards for St Louis BBQ, I knew I had to try some and see how it stacked up against southern BBQ.
+Turns out…pretty darn good.

 St Louis BBQ Style